 Further north, Hammocks Beach State Park is a pristine maritime environment, home to many species of reptiles, birds, fish, and mammals.
 Deer, raccoons, osprey, pelicans, and loggerhead turtles inhabit this thriving island, while a wide variety of aquatic life can be found in the marshes and tidal flats.
 On Bogue Banks, the Theodore Roosevelt Natural Area is the remnant of a lush maritime forest and contains natural habitats once prevalent over most of the island.

 Fort Macon State Park at the eastern tip of Bogue banks has an easy quarter-mile loop nature trails that meanders through the beach and maritime forest environment of the Park.
-The Rachel Carson National Estuarine Reserve near Beaufort
+The Rachel Carson Coastal Estuarine Reserve near Beaufort

 includes a number of low tidal islands inhabited by a herd of feral horses and 200 species of birds.